 Browse, search and watch Hurricane Season audio, videos and more at WWL Radio.

-Jason Hawes & JV Johnson talk to Author Douglas Stearns about the inspiration for his Harmonic Wars series of books including the Great Pyramid of Giza, A440 vs. A432, and other ancient mysteries.
-4/17/2018 - Beyond Reality Radio with Jason Hawes & JV Johnson
+Jason Hawes & JV Johnson talk to Dr Raymond Moody about the Final Words Project and the afterlife.
+What happens when we are near death, and after death?
+9/12/2018 - Beyond Reality Radio with Jason Hawes & JV Johnson

 officials are planning to increase security at the city's long-closed Municipal Auditorium, which was heavily damaged during Hurricane Katrina in 2005.
 Residents near the auditorium have long complained about squatters breaking into the building.
 The city